betterscientificsoftware/bssw.io/Articles/Blog/CommunityOfPracticeAroundPeerReview.md

 The results of scientific endeavors are primarily communicated as peer-reviewed publications.
 The citation impact of such products is captured using metrics such as the h-index and form the basis for hiring, promotion, and tenure.
 The changing nature of science means that researchers now produce many more valuable outputs than just papers, one of which is software.
 While software research products often have a greater overall impact than publications, both the reward and review systems have failed to keep up.
 Scientists have little incentive to release high quality software, and although more and more researchers are releasing their software in some form, the lack of formal review mechanisms is contributing to the fragility of the system.

 More recently several journals have emerged as venues for software papers.
 These include Journal of Open Source Software, Journal of Open Research Software (JORS) and Software X. By providing traditional citations, these venues allow researchers to obtain credit in more traditional forms.
-For a more details on rOpenSci’s software review process, please read the the full paper (“A Community of Practice Around Peer Review for Long-Term Research Software Sustainability”) available at [https://ieeexplore.ieee.org/abstract/document/8554180](https://ieeexplore.ieee.org/abstract/document/8554180) \
+For a more details on rOpenSci’s software review process, please read the the [full paper](https://doi.org/10.1109/MCSE.2018.2882753) on which this blog article is based.

 rOpenSci continues to address an unmet need by helping researchers develop high quality software that is easier to sustain in the long run.
 Since 2015 we have peer reviewed and published over 140 software packages and worked to elevate and standardize development practices in the research community.
 We have just begun an effort to develop new standards for statistical software.

 ### Acknowledgments
-This article is based on a paper in the IEEE Computing in Science and Engineering special issue on Accelerating Scientific Discovery with Reusable Software: Karthik Ram, Carl Boettiger, Scott Chamberlain, Noam Ross, Maëlle Salmon, and Stefanie Butland
+This article is based on a paper in the IEEE Computing in Science and Engineering special issue on Accelerating Scientific Discovery with Reusable Software: Karthik Ram, Carl Boettiger, Scott Chamberlain, Noam Ross, Maëlle Salmon, and Stefanie Butland ,*A Community of Practice Around Peer Review for Long-Term Research Software Sustainability*, Computing in Science and Engineering 21, 59-65 (2019).
+DOI: [10.1109/MCSE.2018.2882753](https://doi.org/10.1109/MCSE.2018.2882753)

+Complete citations for the references mentioned in this article can also be found in the full paper.

 ### Author Bios